Home » Disclaimers and full disclosure

 I do edit posts, generally within the first 24 hours of publishing them to correct typos or improve clarity.
 Where a substantive change is made I will generally indicate it as an editorial change.
 Where an important update has occurred I will generally add a note at the bottom of a post.

-I have advised or had confidential discussions with a range of commercial and non-profit organizations including, in no particular order, Nature Publishing Group, Elsevier, Institute of Physics Publishing, Public Library of Science, Open Society Institute, BioMedCentral, Wellcome Trust and Mendeley.
+I have advised or had confidential discussions with a range of commercial and non-profit organizations including, in no particular order, Nature Publishing Group, Elsevier, Institute of Physics Publishing, Public Library of Science, Open Society Foundations, BioMedCentral, Faculty of 1000, Wellcome Trust and Mendeley.

-I am currently employed full time by STFC at UK Civil Service Band F and have in the past five years been employed part time by the University of Southampton.
-I have not received any significant payment or salary from any other organization in the past five years.
-I hold both UK Civil Service and University Superannuation Scheme pensions schemes.
+I am currently employed part time by Curtin University and otherwise work as a freelance consultant.
+I have in the past five years been employed full time by PLOS and by the UK Science and Technology Facilities Council and prior to that by the University’s of Southampton and Bath.
+I have not received any salary from any other organization in the past five years.
+I hold a UK-based Stakeholder Pension, UK Civil Service and University Superannuation Scheme pensions (and I ought to rationalise them somehow).

 Comments are closed.